Protection/Safeguarding Children Policy

 - When there are concerns about the welfare of any child/young person, all adults are expected to share those concerns with the Safeguarding Lead as soon as possible.

 - The Safeguarding Lead is responsible for arranging child protection training for Viva staff and volunteers, recording and monitoring concerns, making referrals to social care services where necessary and liaison with other agencies as required.
 He/she will be responsible for keeping up-to-date with any local or national change in child protection policy or process.
 Is also aware of Keeping Children Safe in Education and statutory safeguarding guidance.

-Prevent works to stop individuals from getting involved or supporting terrorism or extremist activity.
+PREVENT works to stop individuals from getting involved or supporting terrorism or extremist activity.